29

 What is Talkback?

 Talkback is a voice-controlled screen reader application for Android devices.
-The app allows users with visual impairments to read the text on the screen
+It enables users with visual impairments to hear and interact with on-screen content through gestures, voice, and sound feedback.

-The app can be used with other screen readers like Orca or VoiceOver.
-It also has a built-in dictionary that allows users to look up words by simply saying them aloud, so they don’t have to remember what each word means from context.
+TalkBack works alongside other screen readers like Orca or VoiceOver and features a built-in dictionary that allows users to look up words by speaking them aloud — eliminating the need to interpret words from context.

 Navigating a Screen With Talkback